dergigi/dergigi.github.io/projects.md

 * Podcasts: [Einundzwanzig](#einundzwanzig), [Closing the Loop](#closing-the-loop), [No Solutions](#no-solutions)
 * Sites: [Opsec Swag](#opsec-swag), [Secret Satsa](#secret-satsa), [Twentyone World](#twentyone-world), [Fucking Shitcoins](#fucking-shitcoins)

-If you want to stay in touch and keep an eye on what I'm working on, find me on nostr as [@dergigi.com](https://ants.sh/p/dergigi.com)—that's where I'm most active and responsive.
+If you want to stay in touch and keep an eye on what I'm working on, find me on [nostr][nostr] as [@dergigi.com](https://njump.me/dergigi.com)—that's where I'm most active and responsive.

 ---